Nil-Andreu/leads-manager/README.md

 If we now put in the url http://localhost:8000/api/leads/1/, and a GET request, we are going to obtain the information we just have uploaded.

+We can do the different request as it is a full API CRUD.

+6. Now it is time to implement React.